rohitmuta/2D-Game/README.md

 # 2D-Game
-Enhanced Collecting Game in Pygame
+Enhanced Collecting Game in Pygame.

 This is a simple 2D collecting game built using Python and the Pygame library.
 The player controls a red square, navigating the screen to collect items while avoiding enemies and grabbing power-ups.
 The game features increasing difficulty, a high score system, and power-ups to make gameplay more interesting.

 Features: